 - Insert holes in the planting area, 4- 6 inches apart.
 If planting in rows, make them 6-8 inches apart, and the seeds 4 inches apart.

-- Place the seeds twice their size deep.
+- Push the seeds in the soil twice their size in depth.

 - Protect your seeds from rodents by covering them with a mesh cover.